 v=spf1 include:spf.protection.outlook.com include:spf.outreachsystems.com -all

-With these settings in place, you are now able to take advantage of this experimental RFC.
+With these settings in place, you are now able to take advantage of this feature.
 The end-users should not visually see anything different.

 Want more?
 Browse our extensive list of Neoserra FAQs.